Slicer/Slicer/Docs/user_guide/modules/colors.md

   - ColdToHotRainbow: a shifted rainbow that runs from blue to red, useful when needing to display a volume for which larger values are hotter.
   - HotToColdRainbow: a shifted rainbow that runs from red to blue, useful when needing to display a volume for which larger values are colder.
   - PelvisColor: useful for displaying segmented pelvic MRI volumes.
-  - Slicer3_2010_Brain_Labels: a brain segementation table with 16 labels defined.
+  - Slicer3_2010_Brain_Labels: a brain segmentation table with 16 labels defined.
   - 64Color-Nonsemantic: A color table with no semantic labels, pure color information.
   - MediumChartColors: A Stephen Few palette.
 Similar to the Dark Bright color but in the medium range of intensity.
 May be a better choice for bar charts.
   - DarkBrightChartColors: Palette designed by Stephen Few in "Practical Rules for Using Colors in Charts".
 Similar to the Maureen Stone palette.
 Stephen Few recommends this palette for highlighting data.
 This palette is useful when display small points or thin lines.
 Again, this palette is good for categorical data.